 By: Chelsi Slotten with William Fitzhugh

-Q: Is there anything else of particular importance you want people to know?
+Q: Is there anything else you particularly want to share about this exhibit?